 - To reduce motion transfer.
 A mattress topper can help limit the disruptive jostling one bed partner feels when the other partner moves around or gets up during the night.

 - To ease the “break-in period” that sometimes occurs with a new mattress.
+(Here’s more information on how to determine if a mattress topper is worth it.)

 Types of mattress toppers: Which one is right for you?